perch fishing

 What’s the best lure rod length for perch?

-7ft is a generally accepted standard size for a perch rod since it allows more control and manoeuvrability in tight areas where you could not easily fish with something longer – such as when fishing under a bridge, or under a tree.
-In the most heavily vegetated waters, I have used a 6.5ft rod when it’s only possible to fish from up trees!
-The 6ft HTO Aikido would be the perfect tool for close quarter fishing.
-8ft is a sensible upper limit for most people and is useful in waters where a longer cast is beneficial, such as larger lakes and lochs.
-Shorter rods make for more casting accuracy.
-7.5ft is going to be ideal for most people, as a longer rod makes it easier to hold lures deeper in the water when you’re stood high above the water (with the rod tip pointed down) and easier to hold your lures position if you want to fish the central channel of a canal or river.
-The key rule to remember here is: Shorter rods provide more control and manoeuvrability and longer rods help when fishing bigger, more open venues.
+An 8ft rod is a sensible upper limit for most people.
+It proves useful in waters where a longer cast is beneficial, such as larger lakes and lochs.
+A longer rod makes it easier to hold lures deeper in the water when you’re standing high above the water (with the rod tip pointed down).
+It also makes it easier to hold your lure’s position if you want to fish the central channel of a canal or river.
+The key rule to remember here is: Shorter rods provide more control and manoeuvrability.
+Longer rods are helpful when fishing in bigger, more open venues.

 teaching a beginner how to use a modern lure fishing kit